edoren/STP/README.md

 *   Low memory usage.
 *   Support all the encoding and compression formats.
-*   Only Support for orthogonal maps (At the moment).
+*   Support for orthogonal and isometric maps.

 ## Usage